-The following table presents information about our financial instruments that are not measured at fair value on a recurring basis as of December 31, 2021, and indicates the fair value hierarchy of the valuation techniques utilized to determine such fair value.
+The following table presents information about our financial instruments that are not measured at fair value on a recurring basis as of December 31, 2022, and indicates the fair value hierarchy of the valuation techniques utilized to determine such fair value.

-Decembe r 3 1, 2021 December 31, 2020 L evel 1 Level 2 Level 3 Total Level 1 Level 2 Level 3 Total Total long-term debt \$ 0.0 \$ 3,295.6 \$ 41.8 \$ 3,337.4 \$ 0.0 \$ 3,951.1 \$ 45.0 \$ 3,996.1
+December 31, 2022 December r 31, , 2021 Le vel 1 Level 2 Le evel 3 Total Le vel 1 Level 2 L evel 3 Total Total long-term debt 1 \$ 0.0 \$2,551.5 \$ 0.8 \$2,552.3 \$ 0.0 \$3,295.6 \$ 41.8 \$3,337.4

-Contingent acquisition obligations includes deferred acquisition payments and unconditional obligations to purchase additional noncontrolling equity shares of consolidated subsidiaries.
+2 Contingent acquisition obligations includes deferred acquisition payments and unconditional obligations to purchase additional non-controlling equity shares of consolidated subsidiaries.
 Fair value measurement of the obligations is based upon actual and projected operating performance targets as specified in the related agreements.
-The decrease in this balance of \$62.0 from December 31, 2020 to December 31, 2021 is primarily due to payments related to our deferred acquisitions from prior-year acquisitions and the effect of the deconsolidation of a previously consolidated entity, partially offset by the exercises of redeemable non-controlling interest and valuation adjustments in our consolidated subsidiaries.
+The decrease in this balance of \$11.9 from December 31, 2021 to December 31, 2022 is primarily due to payments related to our deferred acquisitions from prior-year acquisitions and valuation adjustments, partially offset by the exercises of redeemable non-controlling interest.
 The amounts payable within the next twelve months are classified in accrued liabilities; any amounts payable thereafter are classified in other non-current liabilities.